 The theory of eclipses

-In 2020 the theory of eclipses, based on a small amount of scientific research, is vague and imprecise.
+In 2020 a vague and imprecise theory of eclipses is based on a small amount of scientific research.
 It proposes that within a few months, before or after an eclipse, a disaster will afflict a populated region that experiences the blacking out of the Sun.

 The theory doesn’t specify the type of disaster – whether natural or manmade – its magnitude, precise location or the date it is likely to occur.
 But the type of disaster can be discerned from the nature of the planets that aspect the Sun-Moon conjunction at the time of the eclipse.